 Objective - Colorado State College is primarily an institution for the preparation of teachers.
 In accord with this fundamental objective, the college grants the teaching degrees of Master of Arts, Specialist in Education, and Doctor of Education.
 Before receiving one of the degrees, the student should be able (a) to identify problems, (b) to organize and evaluate evidence, and (c) to formulate and defend definite conclusions.
 To achieve these objectives the college expects each student to show at his graduation special competence (a) in one or more areas of knowledge (the major and minors) and (b) in independent work (field studies, theses, written reports).

-Admission - All students interested in graduate courses should file with the Chairman of the Graduate Division duplicate certified transcripts of all previous academic credits preferably thirty days before registration.
+Admission - All candidates for a graduate degree must file with the Dean of the Graduate Division an application in triplicate and two copies of certified transcripts of all previous academic credits preferably thirty days before registration.